Dalkskkskk/Peanutville-Bills/C10 - Inital Trial Act.md

 **15.** A limit of three days is set on the initial trials.
 If a defendant receives a guilty verdict, they shall surrender to the court, and a sentence shall be provided the following day.

 **16.** Case appeals can be made if a guilty verdict is handed out.

+**17.** The government is no longer allowed to ban people.
+People suspected of doing bannable activities must be teleported into a detention centre, and go through a fair trial.